 If you cannot decide what there is to eat in the afternoon in Ho Chi Minh City, Banh xeo – one of the favorite foods in Vietnamese daily life – could be the best choice for your snack time.

-Banh xeo's main proteins usually include shrimps, thinly-sliced pork, and baby seashells
+Banh xeo’s main proteins usually include shrimp, thinly-sliced pork, and baby seashells

 Banh xeo’s name comes from the sizzling sound of the batter when it’s poured into the wok.
 The version of the Vietnamese pancake you are most likely to see is the Southwest’s Banh xeo.
 The mixture of this pancake is usually made from rice flour, coconut milk, chopped scallions, turmeric powder, and altogether with hot water, but the ingredients can be a little different across regions.

 Whole prawns, pork belly, bean sprouts, and mung beans are stir-fried.
 The batter is later poured over the fillings spread thinly in a circular motion on the hot-fired wok.
 Once cooked, the pancake is folded up halfway and placed on a plate, and served with fresh Vietnamese herbs and vegetables such as lettuce, perilla, fish mint, Thai basil, ambarella leaves, and many more.

 The pan for making banh xeo is quite thin to allow high heat to spread evenly, resulting in thin and crispy banh xeo